DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 ## Introduction

 This is a web-based application for showing a live summary of energy data from a GivEnergy inverter.
-It is designed to run on a Raspberry Pi (in Chromium) and sized for rendering on a HyperPixel 4 display (a low-cost TFT screen that attaches directly to the Pi) when loaded in Chromium in fullscreen mode.
+It is designed to run on a Raspberry Pi (in Chromium) and sized for rendering on a Raspberry Pi 7" touchscreen display when loaded in Chromium in fullscreen mode.

 ## Web Application